Ottitsch/master/README.md

 ---

 **Subtotal Core, Electives, Transferable Skills:** 27.0 ECTS

+Im going to sign up for all VA Extensions
+Im going to pick 1 course from ML AND 1 course from BD
-Going to drop Extensions as I see fit
+In case it gets too much Im going to drop Extensions / Cores as I see fit

 ---